iscc/iscc-specs/docs/features.md

 ## Content Variant Detection

 The similarity preserving hash of the Content-Code of the ISCC is able to cluster similar variants of content.
 It identifies the same or similar content and also shows on a scale from 1-64 (or 1-100%) how similar two content variants are.
-At the same time an application can distinguish between similar but not identical content through the Instance-ID component of the ISCC.
+At the same time an application can distinguish between similar but not identical content through the Instance-Code component of the ISCC.
 This can help to identify e.g. watermarked files.

 ## Proof of Data Possession